top of page

 1. Submit a Mentor Application to mentor a Parent Project, Scholar Project, or Junior Program class.

-2. Be approved and assigned by the Executive Board who will be considering first the needs of the students.
+2. Be approved and assigned by the Executive Board who will be considering first the needs of the commonwealth.

 3. Attend the mentor training offered by Leadership Education Mentoring Institute (LEMI) for the applicable Scholar Project the summer before mentoring it.
-LEMI Brush-up Training is required before mentoring a Parent or Scholar Project if two years have lapsed from the original mentor training.
+LEMI Brush-up Training is required before mentoring a Parent or Scholar Project if three or more years have lapsed from the original mentor training.

 Mentor Responsibilities